d-krupke/AeMeasure/README.md

 # AeMeasure - A macro-benchmarking tool with a serverless database

+**Consider [AlgBench](https://github.com/d-krupke/AlgBench) as a more modern alternative to AeMeasure.
+It requires less boilerplate code, has a better documentation, and direct support for logging.**

 This module has been developed to save (macro-)benchmarks of algorithms in a simple and dynamic way.
 The primary features are:
 * Saving metadata such as Git-Revision, hostname, etc.